 2. EspoCRM ($360K/year)

 Oleksii Avramenko (from Chernivtsi, Chernivtsi Oblast, Ukraine) started EspoCRM over 11 years ago.

 Hi!
 My name is Oleksii Avramenko.
 I’m one of the founders of EspoCRM, an open-source CRM application that helps to grow businesses.

 The first version of EspoCRM was launched in 2014 and October of 2020 has seen the release of the 6th one.
 During the last year (29 Nov 2019 - 29 Nov 2020), the average number of downloads has increased to more than 16,000/year and we are extremely proud of it as it means that our product is in demand for our clients.
 Over the years, we started to make on average up to $30k a month.

-Marko Saric (from ) started Plausible Analytics over 3 years ago.
+Marko Saric (from ) started Plausible Analytics about 4 years ago.

 Hello!
 I’m Marko Saric and I’m the co-founder of Plausible Analytics.
 Plausible Analytics is a simple, open-source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.

 At the time of writing (September 1st), we are at $4,557 MRR and 743 paying subscribers.
 We’ve grown a lot over the last few months considering that we announced $415 MRR at the start of April this year (about a year after we launched our paid subscriptions).